-- That pupils make outstanding progress against personalised individual targets - That pupils acknowledge their achievements and have a sense of pride - That pupils have opportunities to participate in a range of enrichment activities within and beyond the curriculum via working with professionals within the community for example: Sports coaches, musicians, gardeners and so on and by visiting places of interest - That pupils develop literacy and numeracy skills - That pupils develop skills for independence - That pupils use of ICT is encouraged - That pupils develop a greater awareness of their local community and make a positive contribution - That pupils learn a range of skills for life beyond school - Enable pupils to develop knowledge, understand concepts and acquire skills, and be able to choose and apply these in relevant situations - Support pupils' spiritual, moral, social and cultural development - Support pupils' physical development and responsibility for their health, and enable them to be active - Promote a positive attitude towards learning - Ensure equal access to learning, with high expectations for every pupil and appropriate levels of challenge and support - Provide subject choices that support pupils' learning and progression, and enable them to work towards achieving their goals - Develop pupils' independent learning skills and resilience, to equip them for further / higher education and employment.
+- Pupils make outstanding progress against personalised individual targets. - Pupils acknowledge their achievements and have a sense of pride. - Pupils have opportunities to participate in a range of enrichment activities within and beyond the curriculum via working with professionals within the community for example: Sports coaches, musicians, gardeners and so on and by visiting places of interest. - Pupils develop literacy and numeracy skills. - Pupils develop skills for independence. - Pupil's use of ICT is encouraged. - Pupils develop a greater awareness of their local community and make a positive contribution. - Pupils learn a range of skills for life beyond school. - Enable pupils to develop knowledge, understand concepts, acquire skills and be able to choose and apply these in relevant situations. - Support pupils' spiritual, moral, social and cultural development. - Support pupils' physical development and responsibility for their health, and enable them to be active. - Promote a positive attitude towards learning.

+- Ensure equal access to learning, with high expectations for every pupil and appropriate levels of challenge and support. - Provide subject choices that support pupils' learning and progression, and enable them to work towards achieving their goals. - Develop pupils' independent learning skills and resilience, to equip them for further / higher education and employment.